 How Lumber is Graded & What it Means for Your Fence

 All lumber- wood that’s been manufactured into boards and planks for construction- is graded on a scale of Clear (0) to 3.
 The lumber manufacturing process first became standardized in 1924 with the publication of the American Lumber Standard.
-This standard is now called the American Softwood Lumber Standard- because it now pertains solely to softwood, which is used for the majority of lumber construction- and it establishes lumber sizes, methodology for assigning design values, nomenclature, inspection and re-inspection procedures, an accreditation program, and, finally- a National Grading Rule.
+This standard is now called the American Softwood Lumber Standard- because it pertains solely to softwood used for the majority of commercial construction- and it establishes lumber sizes, methodology for assigning design values, nomenclature, inspection and re-inspection procedures, an accreditation program, and, finally- a National Grading Rule.

 The purpose for grading lumber is two-fold: to determine the structural integrity and create a standard to rate the aesthetic quality of a piece of lumber.
 When a tree is cut into boards, each board comes from a different section of the tree.
 Boards that come from the center of the tree- what’s referred to as heartwood- often have no knots or blemishes.
 Boards that come from the outer edge of a tree will typically have more knots and blemishes.